Table of Contents

 Here is an idea of how to use the TM with plural-enabled entities.

-1. Open the Transifex Editor, click on the Search box, and filter source strings by “pluralized: yes” to only see the phrases that are marked as pluralized.
+Open the Transifex Editor, click on the Search box, and filter source strings by “pluralized: yes” to only see the phrases marked as pluralized.

-2. For each phrase you select, you can see its various plural forms and toggle between them, such as "One" and "Other".
-On the right side of the translation box, you'll be able to see the TM suggestions for this string.
+For each phrase you select, you can see its plural forms and toggle between them, such as "One" and "Other".
+You'll see the TM suggestions for this string on the right side of the translation box.
 If there is a 100% match and a plural match simultaneously, this will be shown next to the score with a label.
-It means that for the selected phrase’s plural form, a translation for this exact plural form exists in TM.
+It means that a translation for this exact plural form exists in TM for the selected phrase's plural form.

-3. To use a TM suggestion, click “Use this,” which will copy the TM entry into the translation form you are currently in.
-Once it is copied, you can properly modify this to be aligned with the specific form.
+To use a TM suggestion, click “Use this,” which will copy the TM entry into the translation form you are currently in.
+Once copied, you can properly modify this to align with the specific form.
 Once you are done with all the forms, you can save the translation by clicking "Save".

 Natively supporting ICU

 We love the concept and idea behind ICU.
 It's a powerful framework when you have very advanced i18n needs.
-It's also a neat way to store the actual phrases in the engine itself, instead of having multiple fields.
-More fluid and dynamic, easier to work with as a developer.
+It's also a neat way to store the actual phrases in the engine itself instead of having multiple fields.
+It is more fluid, dynamic, and easier to work with as a developer.

 So why aren't we natively supporting ICU and suggesting workarounds?
 Here are some of our thoughts on this.

-ICU affects a very small percentage of users and phrases.
-Very, very few of our users' phrases are pluralized (eg. you rarely see plurals in marketing and user-generated content).
-From those few users, very few need to also support male and female versions.
+ICU affects a tiny percentage of users and phrases.
+Very few of our users' phrases are pluralized (e.g., you rarely see plurals in marketing and user-generated content).
+From those few users, only some need to support male and female versions.
 And out of those, less than half are willing to put the effort to support it in their code.

-ICU is also a quite complex framework.
+ICU is also a pretty complex framework.
 The phrase itself is no longer plain English but has variables and logic in it.
-That's a fundamental difference, it's like replacing your house's bricks with a brick that can grow in size with a button.
+That's a fundamental difference.
+It's like replacing your house's bricks with a brick that can grow in size with a button.
 The change affects every single piece of a localization system like Transifex.
 Some examples are the Translation Memory (serializing entries when updating a TM of billions of entries is no joke!), the word count across the platform, etc.

-Finally, as outlined on this page, you can support the most important ICU features with Transifex already, such as plurals.
+Finally, as outlined on this page, you can support the most essential ICU features with Transifex, such as plurals.